Everton vs Crystal Palace

 Everton host Palace in weekend clash after successful takeover.

-Everton seek their first win of the season under new ownership against an unbeaten in five Crystal Palace, in a crucial showdown at Goodison Park this Saturday.
+Amidst turbulent form and new ownership buzz, Everton seek their first win of the season against compact Crystal Palace in a captivating Premier League clash at Goodison Park.

 Everton

-While Everton have dropped more points from winning positions than any other side in the Premier League this season (8), they have lost just one of their last 19 Premier League meetings with Crystal Palace (9W, 9D, 1L).
-Sean Dyche could keep the 4-2-3-1 with Dominic Calvert-Lewin in attack in place for this fixture against Palace.
+While Everton have dropped more points from winning positions than any other side in the Premier League this season [8], they have lost just one of their last 19 Premier League meetings with Crystal Palace [9W, 9D, 1L].
+Sean Dyche could keep the 4—2—3—1 with Dominic Calvert-Lewin in attack in place for this fixture against Palace.

 Crystal Palace

 Crystal Palace remained unbeaten in five games across all competitions after last weekend’s goalless draw against Manchester United.
-Despite taking nine shots with four on target, the Eagles failed to find the back of the net against the Red Devils in front of their own crowd.
+Despite taking 9 shots with 4 on target, the Eagles failed to find the back of the net against the Red Devils in front of their own crowd.

 Early season struggles have left Palace [LLDDD] in 16th place on the table with only three points from three draws after five games [0W, 3D, 2L].
 A draw against fellow bottom-half side Everton would leave Palace with four consecutive league draws for the first time since October 2021, when they achieved a similar feat under Patrick Vieira.